A lovely, naturally-dyed wool is now available from France. A crewel weight wool

 Renaissance Wool (

-On their website, they have several 12 packs of colors which work together.
-There are also
+On their website, they have several 12 packs of colors that work together.
+There is also a different color set of naturally-dyed embroidery floss (listed as mouline) and packs with instrutions for projects.
+New textile packs are added regularly.

 Although you might think naturally-dyed threads are too dull to work in modern designs, there are lovely rich colors, including some brights.
 This beautiful thread is worth seeking out.